-Climate change has the potential to alter the ability of all of the operational hydroelectric facilities in the region to produce power due to shifting temperatures, altered stream flow, and higher rates of evaporation and transpiration in the feeder watersheds.86 While trends in precipitation and temperature can vary significantly across the region, decreases in snowfall and the consequent impacts will be more evenly distributed.
-Significant declines in snowfall over the past century have been observed in the watershed.87 The watershed depends on Sierra snowmelt for much of its flow.
-Because of this, the dams http://www.psrec.coop/downloads/Power%20Content%20Label/2014 PSREC PCL.pdf.
+Climate change has the potential to alter the ability of all of the operational hydroelectric facilities in the region to produce power due to shifting temperatures, altered stream flow, and higher rates of evaporation and transpiration in the feeder watersheds (Bryan et al. 2013).
+While trends in precipitation and temperature can vary significantly across the region, decreases in snowfall and the consequent impacts will be more evenly distributed.
+Significant declines in snowfall over the past century have been observed in the watershed (USDA 2013a).
+The watershed depends on Sierra snowmelt for much of its flow.
+Because of this, the dams along the UFR and its many tributaries are vulnerable to decreased generation as a result of the decreased availability of water resources.